 What is iowait and how does it affect Linux performance?

-I/O wait or iowait, wait, wa, %iowait, or wait% is often displayed by command-line Linux system monitoring tools such as top, sar, atop, and others.
+iowait (wait, wa, %iowait, wait%, or I/O wait) is often displayed by command-line Linux system monitoring tools such as top, sar, atop, and others.
 On its own, it’s one of many performance stats that provide us insight into Linux system performance.

 I/O wait came up in a recent discussion with a new client.
 During our support call, they reported load spikes of 60 to 80 on their 32 CPU core system.
 This resulted in slow page loading, timeouts, and intermittent outages.
 The cause?
 Storage I/O bottleneck was initially hinted at by a consistently high iowait and later confirmed with additional investigation.